raspberrypilearning/stress-ball/en/step_4.md

 --- /task ---

 --- task ---
-Click on your stress ball to see it shrink and whirled and then play the sound.
+Click on your stress ball to see it shrink and whirl and then play the sound.

 ![screenshot](images/balls-effect.png){:width="150px"}

 --- /task ---

 --- task ---
-Click on `Looks`{:class="block3looks"} and then click on `clear graphic effects`{:class="block3looks"} in the editor to remove the whirl effect.
+Click on `Looks`{:class="block3looks"}, then click on `clear graphic effects`{:class="block3looks"} in the editor to remove the whirl effect.
 You might need to scroll down to find the block.

 ![screenshot](images/balls-clear-graphic-effects.png){:width="350px"}
 --- /task ---

 --- task ---
-Now add a `clear graphic effects`{:class="block3looks"} to the bottom of your code so that it returns to normal every time you click on the **Ball**:
+Now, add a `clear graphic effects`{:class="block3looks"} block to the bottom of your code so that it returns to normal every time you click on the **Ball**:

 ```blocks3
 when this sprite clicked